00000vish/Simple-Python-TwitterBot/README.md

 # Streaming API

+If you want to listen to cretain words:

 ```
  twt.filter(track= track_words)
 ```
-Provide the track words in TrackWords.txt file.
+Provide the track words list in TrackWords.txt file.

 If you want to listen to tweets from a certian account: